sul-dlss/rialto-airflow/README.md

 ### GCP Setup

 1. You will need a Google Cloud Platform (GCP) project, which has billing enabled and setup.
-Look up how to do this or ask for help for Ops if there isn't already an existing DLSS GCP project that can be used.
+Look up how to do this or ask for help from Ops if there isn't already an existing DLSS GCP project that can be used.
+2. Ensure all of the needed APIs are enabled for this project.
+These are under APIs & Services.
+You want to ensure these are enabled:
+- Cloud Storage
+- Google Drive API
+- Google Sheets API
-2. You need a service account in GCP under this project.
+3. You need a service account in GCP under this project.
 Once the project is selected, go to IAM > Service Accounts to create (or select an existing if appropriate) service account.
-3. You will need to download the JSON Key file for this service account.
+4. You will need to download the JSON Key file for this service account.
 Once you have selected the service account under IAM > Service Accounts, edit it with the pencil icon, find the "Keys" tab and add a key.
 It should offer to let you download the key as a JSON file.
 Save this file.
-4. Grant this service account permissions to access Google Drive.
+5. Grant this service account permissions to access Google Drive.
 Do this by going to IAM and scrolling down to find the name of the service account.
 Edit it by clicking the pencil icon.
 Click "Add another role" and then add the role "Storage Object Admin" and save the user.

 ### Airflow Setup